EMS-TU-Ilmenau/EMS-TU-Ilmenau.github.io/content/dataset/zenthos/index.md

 ```

 ### Note on Position of the Receivers
-The `Location*.h5` files for static nodes (`RX1`, `RX2`, `RX3`, `RX4`) were measured before the start of the measurement period.
+The `Location*.h5` files for the transmitter and the receivers (`RX1`, `RX2`, `RX3`) were measured before the start of the measurement period.
 Hence, the timestamps do not correspond to the measurement time interval.
 When using the positions of the static nodes, simply average the positions values in each dataset.

 ## Related Publications